mixu/gluejs/readme.md

   - support for source maps (in place of source urls)
   - support for factoring out common dependencies
   - support for file watchers
+  - file deduplication: only one copy of a file with the exact same content will be included in the build.
+Duplicate files are resolved during the build using `file-dedupe`.

 ## Installation